KyleL1015/CSE150AMilestone3/README.md

 - $\( P(o_{tm} \mid S_i) \)$ is the probability of observing the $\( m \)$-th feature $\( o_{tm} \)$ (e.g., the temperature or wind speed) given hidden state $\( S_i \)$.
 - $mu_i$ represents the normal distrubution's mean for state $s_t=i$
 - $|\Sigma_i|$, normal distrubution's covariance matrix for state $s_t=i$
-- This works because if you imagine each observation as a separate node (precipitation vs. wind), they are conditionally independent when conditioned on $\( S_n \)$ due to the fork condition of d-separation.
+- Another importance to note is how each observation as a separate node (precipitation vs. wind) i.i.d, where they are conditionally independent when conditioned on $\( S_n \)$ due to the fork condition of d-separation.
+This can especially be seen in the photo above.

 Conclusion:
+Our Gaussian Hidden Markov Model (HMM) predicts weather states based on observed data where it acheived an accuracy of 82.94% on the test set.
+This shows that the model is able to capture underlying weather patterns and generalizing well to unseen data.
+We initially attempted to catergoize the continuous data into discrete bins to utilize the multinomial HMM from hmlearn, however these modifications of the data led to the model not performing well.
+Due to the accuracy our model achieved, the agent's performance did well, but of course there can be room for improvement.
+Future work to improve our model could be further training on a much more extensive dataset or perhaps modifying some of the parameters of the Gaussian HMM that the hmlearn library provides.